emtee40/SurvivalManual-wiki/Cold.md

 **CLOUDS**

 15-99\.
 Clouds come in a variety of shapes and patterns.
 A general knowledge of clouds and the atmospheric conditions they indicate can help you predict the weather.
-[Appendix](Clouds) explains cloud formations in more detail.

 **SMOKE**